Short C-23 Sherpa: Potential sales

 In December 2014, it was announced that US would supply eight aircraft to Estonia, Djibouti, and Philippines.
 Estonia ended up not taking the Sherpa, a decision they reached in 2015 because they could not afford the maintenance, despite the low initial cost procuring of the aircraft.
 Also, the landing and take off ability of the C-23 was not short enough for their requirement.
 The Estonians were operating two Antonov An-2, a single engine biplane transport known for its low stall speed.
 In 2019, the Estonian Air Force received PZL C-145 instead which was a better match for their requirement, they were donated from the USAF which was retiring its fleet.

-Brazil briefly considered procuring up to eight upgraded C-23 Sherpa in the late 2010s, for service in the 2020s; the aircraft would be upgraded with new radars, TCAS, and night vision and approved the purchase.
+Brazil briefly considered procuring up to eight upgraded C-23 Sherpas in the late 2010s, for service in the 2020s; the aircraft would be upgraded with new radars, TCAS, and night vision and approved the purchase.

 The Brazilian Army Aviation had interest in acquiring eight Sherpa planes to supply its Special Border Platoons in the Amazon.
 A presidential decree allowed the army to possess fixed-wing aircraft in 2020, but it was revoked just two days after its publication.
 The acquisition was harshly opposed by air force officers and even some army officers.
 They considered the heavy expenditure on these aircraft inopportune at a time of scarce resources, preferring that investment be made in the FAB's existing planes.